Call for Participating Artists:

 Link to video response

-To apply, please fill out this FORM
+To apply, please fill out THIS FORM.

 Once completed, send a follow-up email with your CV, headshot and video response (if needed) to info@tolovein.com with the subject “CPP Application - FULL NAME”

-Applications are now due June 20, 2025 at 11:59pm ET
+Applications are due October 24, 2025 at 11:59pm ET